Volcanoes National Park

 The forested slopes of the Volcanoes National Park are spectacular and full of drama and this was the very first national park…

-For those with more time Akagera Park, bordering Tanzania in the east, offers a big game viewing experience in which you get the wildlife to yourself, or head south to look for elusive chimps (as well as Rwanda’s best birding and chameleons) in the dark and exotic Nyungwe Forest.
+For those with time Akagera Park, bordering Tanzania in the east, offers a big game viewing experience in which you get the wildlife to yourself, or head south to look for elusive chimps (as well as Rwanda’s best birding and chameleons) in the dark and exotic Nyungwe Forest.
 If you want to relax then head to Lake Kivu, where the only trekking to be done is back to your room from the beach when you realise you’ve forgotten your holiday read.

-There are ten habituated gorilla families, (Sabinyo, Amahoro, Umubano, Susa, Kwitonda, Karisimbi, Agashya, Bwenge, Ugyenda andHirwa).
-Most groups are half-day walks but Susa can take all day.
-Tracking here is usually easier than at Bwindi as the afro-montane forest is lighter.
-There are eight permits available daily for each group and each permit costs $1,500 per permit, per person.
-Every group is different, some with large numbers in the group, others smaller and given the habitat and terrain, it is unlikely you will see the groups in their entirety all at once!
+Volcanoes National Park is home to ten habituated gorilla families – Sabinyo, Amahoro, Umubano, Susa, Kwitonda, Karisimbi, Agashya, Bwenge, Ugyenda andHirwa.
+Finding them can take patience, and plenty of walking with most groups a half day walk.
+Eight permits are available daily for each group and each permit costs $1,500 per permit, per person.
+Every gorilla group is different, some with large numbers, others smaller and given the habitat and terrain, it is unlikely you will see the groups in their entirety all at once!

 “David, my fellow gorilla trekker, has just summed up how you feel, the first time you see a mountain gorilla.
 High in the bamboo rainforests of northern Rwanda, six overexcited, muddy tourists are squeezed together, trying to stay calm and upright in a tiny forest clearing that has attracted an entire family of apes.”